PoisonNinja/Hackintosh/README.md

 The config.plist in this repo uses the iMac 17,1 definition as it is the closest to my system (Skylake).
 You will need to add a S/N, ROM, MLB, etc. by following the instructions in the Reddit post.

 Some deviations from the Reddit post regarding Skylake and graphics:
-* Since we have a Nvidia card, InjectIntel and ig-platform-id are unnecessary
+* Since we have an external card, InjectIntel and ig-platform-id are unnecessary
-* Furthermore, > 10.13 does not need nv_disable=1 on the commandline anymore as MacOS will automatically fall back to VESA drivers if it detects Maxwell/Pascal family cards.
-* There is also no need for NvidiaSingle as our system only has one graphics card anyways
 * Many of the ACPI patches are unncessary as they are for integrated graphics.
 Check my config.plist for the necessary ones.

 The rest of the Skylake patches are applicable.